 Having more backlinks to your website is a great way to gain a better presence in search engines.
-However, disreputable websites and link builders have created sneaky ways to help users get more links quickly: paid links.
+However, disreputable websites and link builders have created sneaky ways to help users get more links quickly: link schemes.

-In fact, Google has an entire policy against link schemes and the various tactics that violate their guidelines.
+In fact, Google has an entire policy against various types of link schemes and the variety of tactics that violate their guidelines.
 So don’t do it!